-AM supports a comprehensive Audit Logging Service that captures key auditing events, critical for system security, troubleshooting, and regulatory compliance.
+AM supports a Common REST-based audit logging service that captures key auditing events, critical for system security, troubleshooting, and regulatory compliance.

-Audit logs gather operational information about events occurring within an AM deployment to track processes and security data, such as authentication mechanisms, system access, user and administrator activity, error messages, and configuration changes.
+Audit logs gather operational information about events that occur within an AM deployment.
+They track processes and security data, such as authentication mechanisms, system access, user and administrator activity, error messages, and configuration changes.

-The Audit Logging Service uses a structured message format that adheres to a consistent log structure common across the ForgeRock Identity Platform.
-This common structure allows correlation between log messages of the different components of the Platform once the transaction IDs are trusted by enabling the ForgerRock trust transaction header system property.
+The audit logging service uses a structured message format that adheres to a consistent log structure across the ForgeRock Identity Platform.
+This common structure allows correlation between log messages of the different Platform components, if the transaction IDs are trusted.
+For more information, see Trust transaction headers.

-Review the following sections to understand how audit logging works in AM, and how to implement it:
+The following topics explain how AM audit logging works, and how to implement it:

 AM auditing service provides a rich set of features to help you capture events that are critical for system security, troubleshooting, and regulatory compliance.